 The College has adopted a two-year cycle for administering nationally standardized assessments to inform student learning.

-KPI Summary Reports: Assessment of Student Learning - Institutional Level Assessment
+KPI Summary Reports: Assessment for Student Learning - Institutional Level Assessment